 From Figure \ref{fig:iter_p}, we observe that just a small agent-to-server probability (\eg, $p\le 0.1$) can considerably reduce the number of communication rounds required to attain a specific accuracy during both training and testing phases.
 For instance, \alg~with $p=10^{-1.25}\approx 0.06$ can reduce agent-to-agent communication rounds by $60\%$, with several agent-to-server communication rounds.
 Moreover, even if the server is more accessible (\eg, $p\ge 0.1$), increasing the agent-to-server communication probability $p$ might not further save the total communication rounds.
 This indicates that not all costly communications between agents and the server are crucial for accelerating the convergence compared with decentralized methods.
-Therefore, by leveraging heterogeneous communication, we can reduce the average per-round expense while preserving a comparable rate of convergence.
+Therefore, by leveraging heterogeneous communication, we can reduce the average per-round communication expense while preserving a comparable rate of convergence.

-\paragraph{The speedup of multiple local updates} To verify the speedup of multiple local updates, we plot the training accuracy and test accuracy of \alg~with different number of local updates $T_o=1$ (\cf~Figure \ref{fig:K_1}) and $T_o=10$ (\cf~Figure \ref{fig:K_10}).
+\paragraph{The speedup of multiple local updates.} To verify the speedup of multiple local updates, we plot the training accuracy and test accuracy of \alg~with different numbers of local updates $T_o=1$ (\cf~Figure \ref{fig:K_1}) and $T_o=10$ (\cf~Figure \ref{fig:K_10}).
 In both cases, we vary the probability $p\in\{1,10^{-0.5},10^{-1},0\}$.
-Noticed that just with a $p = 0.1$ or $p=10^{-0.5}$, \alg~achieves almost the same performance as \alg~with $p=1$.
+It is worth noting that with only $p = 0.1$ or $p=10^{-0.5}$, \alg~already achieves almost the same performance as \alg~with $p=1$.
 Comparing Figure \ref{fig:K_10} with Figure \ref{fig:K_1}, we can clearly observe the speedup brought by multiple local updates for different probabilities.
 For example, for \alg~with $p=0.1$, the number of communication rounds required to attain $0.05$ training accuracy or $80\%$ testing accuracy decreases roughly by $50\%$ if we increase $T_o$ from $1$ to $10$.